Nursing Assistant Disciplinary Hearing Defense

 - Fine or civil penalty

-- Referral to a discipline program in order to carefully check on the nurse’s practice and recovery
+- Referral to a discipline program to check on the CNA’s practice and recovery

-- Reprimand for minor breach of the nurse practice act frequently without any restrictions on the license
+- Reprimand for a minor breach of the nurse practice act

 - Limitations of aspects of nurse practice, such as probation and hours worked